 This accident aggravated a previous injury?
 Do I still have a case?

-Under California law, you have rights even if you are more susceptible to an injury than others.
+Under The Eggshell Plaintiff Doctrine you have rights even if you are more susceptible to an injury than others.
 Therefore, even if an accident (no matter how small) aggravated a previous injury, you still have a case.

 Should I call 911 after my accident?

 It’s always best to call 911 after an accident.
 The officer that arrives should take a detailed report including the other party’s information in case we have to track them down.
 Sometimes, however, the police do not show up if a serious injury was not reported or will come to the scene of the accident